Welcome to Adams Lab

 Molecular & Cellular Biology of Fracture Repair

-The healing cascade in fracture repair involves myriad cellular lineages which differentiate and process multitude molecular cues in order to replace the entire region surrounding a fracture through formation and remodeling of fracture callus.
-Some fractures that do not repair lack explanation of a poor repair response.
+The healing cascade in fracture repair involves myriad cellular lineages that differentiate and process a multitude of molecular cues to replace the entire region surrounding a fracture through the formation and remodeling of the fracture callus.
+Some fractures that do not repair lack an explanation of a poor repair response.
 We study the temporal process of fracture repair through the lens of cellular differentiation and molecular mechanisms involved in the repair process, using genetic manipulation of specific molecular pathways that are putatively involved at various stages of fracture repair.
-Our goal is to understand the bone wound healing process in order to improve healing in cases where fractures do not repair.
+Our goal is to understand the bone wound healing process to improve healing in cases where fractures do not repair.

 Molecular & Cellular Biology of Fracture Repair